 Gaynor has worked in charities for over 35 years, as a support worker, manager and as a CEO for over 16 years at Alone in London and Apex Works.
 She lead on two successful mergers, securing the future of services.
 She has led on a wide range of change management programmes, including a good to GREAT, 3 year programme.
 She has held governance roles in different national and international charities for over 25 years.
 She is currently a founder and chair of Reaching People Consortia.

 Her current consultancy passion is evolving the support that is provided by homeless charties into coaching support.
-Enabling staff to work in a strenght based way, utalising a mindset of learning and growth for themsleves and those they support.
+Enabling staff to work in a strenght based way, utalising a mindset of learning and growth for themsleves and those they support and coach.

 Gaynor teaches mindfulness and coaches individuals and groups to access all their many strengths, creativity and resourcefulness to live a life of purpose, greater ease that results in more conscious impact.

 What about impact?

 The research is clear- practicing mindfulness mediation will help you live with uncertainty and change, improve communication and make better decisions, be more resilient, think creatively, delegate more successfully and handle difficult relationships that will help you connect with yourself and others more fully.
-Living your purpose will keep you motivated and maintain wellbeing.
+Living your purpose will keep you motivated and maintain your wellbeing.

 Practicals you need to know:

 Gaynor began coaching in 2006.
 She belongs to the Mindful Coaching School, accredited by the International Coaching Federation.

 ● Mindful coaching is provided at Newtown Linford, Leicestershire or via zoom, to suit the needs of the individual or group